 I’m not sure we walked any kind of suggested route when we visited here, it was more a stroll-and-make-it-up-as-you go-along kind of a venture!
 Starting on Backwell Hill, we skirted the open meadow to the right of Jubilee Wood, which I highly recommend as this is where the mega views are.
 From here, you can see all the way out over Backwell to rolling green hills, Brean Down, Sand Point and the Bristol Channel, with barely another soul in sight.
 After that we scrabbled around the woodland for a bit and discovered the area was brimming with blackberries and sloes, so if you’re after a bit of a forage I highly recommend!.

 Parking – we found a layby just off Backwell Hill (around about BS48 3EJ), near the entrance to Jubilee Wood.
-I’m including a link to Walks in North Somerset with Kids’ Backwell Hill itinerary as she put together the walk we were trying to follow.
+I’m including a link to Walks in North Somerset with Kids’ Backwell Hill itinerary as she put together the autumn walks near Bristol we were trying to follow.
 See if you can make sense of it!

 Queen Square